The Child (Star Trek: The Next Generation): The Next Generation

 In response to the success of the first season, Paramount Television increased the budget per episode for Star Trek: The Next Generation, but also changed the financing structure so that funds could be carried over from episode to episode.
 But due to the 1988 Writers Guild of America strike, the work on the second season was delayed and the length of it overall was reduced.
 The producers sought to go into production immediately upon the strike being lifted, so they studied the story ideas put forward as part of Phase II.
 "The Child" was held up as one possibility, with the position of Ilia in the story changed to become Troi.
 Sirtis praised this development, as she felt she had been overlooked during the first season due to the presence of both Gates McFadden and Denise Crosby.

-Show runner Maurice Hurley later admitted that he had never looked at the Phase II script, while executive producer Rick Berman later explained that the writers did not have as much time to redevelop the script due to the restricted time-scale imposed by the strike.
+Showrunner Maurice Hurley later admitted that he had never looked at the Phase II script, while executive producer Rick Berman later explained that the writers did not have as much time to redevelop the script due to the restricted time-scale imposed by the strike.
 Despite this, director Rob Bowman wanted to give the fans of the series a good episode to start the second season, the idea of which Berman agreed with.
 So Bowman said that his direction "went a bit further" than he would normally in order to compensate for the script difficulties.
 He was allowed to use additional cameras and equipment to improve the style of filming, including the opening shot of the episode.

 Making their first appearances on The Next Generation in "The Child" were Diana Muldaur as Doctor Katherine Pulaski and Whoopi Goldberg as Guinan.
 Muldaur had previously appeared in episodes of The Original Series as other characters, and had been written in to replace Gates McFadden.
 Officially, McFadden had chosen to leave as she didn't like her character development, the same reason given for Crosby departing during the first season.
 However, she had actually been fired by Hurley.
 It had been intended for Pulaski to bring more of a Doctor Leonard McCoy vibe to the series.
 Meanwhile, Academy Award nominee Goldberg had been actively pursuing a role on the series, as Nichelle Nichols' portrayal of Uhura on The Original Series had inspired her to become an actress.
 Her agent was initially ignored by the producers, as they did not believe that she wanted to be on the series until Goldberg called them herself.
 Her character was named after Mary "Texas" Guinan, a prohibition-era speakeasy owner.